soklet/soklet-guice/README.md

 #### What Is It?

-Minimalist infrastructure for Java webapps and microservices.
+[Guice](https://github.com/google/guice) integration for [Soklet](http://soklet.com), a minimalist infrastructure for Java webapps and microservices.

 #### License